new-kernel/syscalls/README.md

 # Novusk Syscalls

-Novusk x86 and aarch64 system calls
+A library for generating system calls and for making a system call table